Frequently Asked Questions

 - Pre-qualify your portfolio.
 Start by making a free account here, and upload the list of buildings you control.
 Our software will automatically provide you with expected financials by building, based on trailing results from similar buildings.
 If the financials look good, we will then help you rule out buildings that are a poor fit for non-financial reasons.

-- Sign a lease.
-Once you’ve selected 5-10 buildings for a pilot, we sign a lease with you and begin paying rent for a square foot of space in your mechanical rooms.
+- Sign agreement.
+Once you’ve selected 5-10 buildings for a pilot, we sign an Access Agreement with you.
 Our engineers will get data from your assets and work with your property teams to identify and quantify high-return, hvac controls projects.
+All you do is select which projects you want.

 - Implement projects.
-As your preferred contractors complete these projects, Carbon Lighthouse continues to increase the amount of rent we pay.
-Within the first year most landlords receive annual rent of $40,000 per property from us.
+As your preferred contractors complete these projects, Carbon Lighthouse continues to increase the amount of income we provide.
+Within the first year most landlords receive annual income of $40,000 per property from us.

 Who else is doing this?